wasmerio/wasmer.io/_posts/announcing-wasix.md

 ----

+## Better together

+WASIX was started by just Wasmer, but we don't want it to stay that way!

+We welcome all interested parties to help us evolve and improve the specification, and are hopeful that other runtimes will add support soon.

+Join the [WASIX Discord](https://discord.com/invite/rWCBJ7tH82) to get in touch.

 ## In summary...

 We got `curl`, `cpython`, `bash`, `tokio`, `axum`, and many more programs with minimal-to-no-modifications compiling to Wasm/WASIX.